• Home

 “You break those rules to meet the wants and needs of the fans and the marketing,” said McFarlane, who also owns a toy company that made Spawn figures.
 Some of the figures, including one that came with a comic book crediting creation of a “Dark Ages Medieval Spawn” to both Gaiman and McFarlane, were entered as evidence.

-Filed Under: Book News, Entertainment Business News
+Filed Under: Comics News, Entertainment Business News

 Generic selectors